devopscloud-java/Devops-Hands-On/Ansible-Assignments/README.md

-This directory contains the hanhs on of ansible assignments with screenshots
+This directory contains the following hands on ansible assignments with screenshots.

 1.Assignment
 ===============